 Why Do We Fantasize About Other People?

 When you’re in a happy, loving relationship, thinking about someone new may set alarm bells off in your mind, but before you spiral into a whirlwind of self-doubt and misplaced guilt, take a second to realize that fantasizing about people is not the catastrophic life event you may be picturing.
 Having fantasies is entirely normal, experts agree.
 "People fantasize because it is a healthy part of the human experience," explains Jones.
 "While not all people have sexual fantasies, I would say the largest portion of the population does."

 Whether you see a cute stranger on the bus or have a sexy thought about the barista who served you in Starbucks, there’s no reason to freak out.
 "This doesn’t mean that you are not happy in your relationship, or that you would be unfaithful to your partner, or that you want to have sex with someone else.
 Sometimes they are just nice thoughts to have," adds Jones.

 The Benefits of Fantasizing

-Playing a steamy move inside your head can come with a whole wealth of advantages.
+Playing a steamy movie inside your head can come with a whole wealth of advantages.
 Fantasizing about somebody gives your sex life a whole new dimension.
 Let’s take a look at some of the main benefits.

 More sexual pleasure.

 Thoughts are just that—thoughts.
 You don’t have to act on them for them to be exciting or thrilling.
-However, if thinking about someone else gets you revved up, that can only be a positive thing for your sex life.
+However, if thinking about someone else gets you revved up, that might be a positive thing for your sex life.
 There’s nothing wrong with imagining that certain someone ahead of getting hot with your partner.
 Sexual fantasies play an important role when it comes to your sexual pleasure, according to research from the University of Granada.
 Put simply, letting your imagination run wild could help you get in the mood.

 Understanding your desires.